Sign up for an Award

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Today we are presenting the revised iF jury process", says iF CEO Ralph Wiegmann.
+"Our award participants expect the best jury process from us and our juries have confirmed this repeatedly in recent years.
+Today, we are presenting the newly iF jury process", says iF CEO Ralph Wiegmann.
 "We are convinced that we have again defined the best possible standard for our participants from all over the world and all creative disciplines."

 These finalists will already receive 5 points for the iF top label ranking and will be published on the iF WOLRD DESIGN GUIDE.

 At the end of March the jury will once again discuss the entries that have made it into the final round, argue for and against, revise the iF scorecards and decide on the winners of the iF DESIGN AWARD.